-Azerbaijan possesses a rich history of statehood which extends over approximately 5000 years.
-The first state organizations here have first appearedat the end of 4th millennium andbeginning of 3rd millennium before our era.
+Azerbaijan possesses a rich history of statehood which extends over a period of approximately 5000 years.
+The first state organizations here first appeared at the end of fourth millennium and the beginning of the third millennium before our era.

-Due to advantageous geographical location and favorable climatic conditions, Azerbaijan from ancient times provoked a great interest of various empires and states.
+Due to its advantageous geographical location and favorable climatic conditions, Azerbaijan has, from ancient times, attracted great interest from various empires and states.
 In the period from 3rd century to 7th century AD, Azerbaijan was occupied first by the Iranian Sassanid Empire, and then by the Arab Caliphate.
-Both empires have relocated to the country a large population of Iranian and Arab origin.
-However, it was the Caliphate and Islam, which they professed, played one of the key roles in the history of the formation of the people and the state of Azerbaijan.
-It is with the adoption of the Islamic religion that the history of Azerbaijan has undergone a radical change.
+Both empires relocated a large population of Iranian and Arab origin to the country.
+However, it was the Caliphate and Islam, which they practised, that played one of the key roles in the history of the formation of the peoples and the state of Azerbaijan.
+It was with the adoption of the Islamic religion that the history of Azerbaijan began to undergo radical change.
 Islam gave a strong impulse to the formation of a unified nation, language, customs, etc.

-Towards the end of XV century and beginning of XVI century the statehood of Azerbaijan has entered into a complete new phase of its history.
-The distinguished statesman, Shah Ismail Khatai has united all the southern and northern territories of Azerbaijan under his own state power.
-Thus, Safavids State, the first united and centralized Azerbaijani state came into existence with Tabriz as its capital, later becoming one of the most powerful empires of the Middle and Near East.
-This state has covered the territories of modern Azerbaijan, Iran, Armenia, Georgia, Turkmenistan, Afghanistan, Iraq, eastern Turkey, Kuwait, Bahrain, as well as a part of Pakistan, south of Uzbekistan, eastern part of Syria and the southern part of Russia (Derbent).
+Towards the end of XV century and beginning of XVI century, the statehood of Azerbaijan entered into a completely new phase in its history.
+The distinguished statesman, Shah Ismail Khatai united all the southern and northern territories of Azerbaijan under his own power.
+Thus, the Safavids State, the first united and centralized Azerbaijani state came into existence with Tabriz as its capital and later becoming one of the most powerful empires in the Middle and Near East.
+This state covered the territories of modern Azerbaijan, Iran, Armenia, Georgia, Turkmenistan, Afghanistan, Iraq, eastern Turkey, Kuwait, Bahrain, as well as part of Pakistan, the south of Uzbekistan, the eastern part of Syria and the southern part of Russia (Derbent).

-The great military commander and warrior Nadir Shah who came to power after the downfall of the Sefevids State, has further expanded the boundaries of the former Sefevid Empire.
-In the year of 1739, this grand ruler of Azerbaijan conquered Delhi and got hold of the Northern regions of India as well.
-However, after the death of Nadir Shah, his empire has fallen and collapsed and during the second half of XVIII century Azerbaijan was divided into the different small states – khanates and sultanates.
+The great military commander and warrior, Nadir Shah, who came to power after the downfall of the Sefevids State, further expanded the boundaries of the former Sefevid Empire.
+In the year 1739, this grand ruler of Azerbaijan conquered Delhi and went on to take control of the Northern regions of India.
+However, after the death of Nadir Shah, his empire fell and during the second half of XVIII century, Azerbaijan was divided into several different smaller states – khanates and sultanates.

 At the end of XVIII century, the Azerbaijani dynasty of Qajars came to power in Iran.
-They have started pursuing the policy of bringing all the territories once ruled by Nadir Shah, including the Azerbaijani khanates, under acentral authority.
-Thus, a longera of wars has started between Qajarsand Russia, which was striving to occupy the Southern Caucasus.
-As a result, on the basis ofthe Gulustan (1813) and Turkmenchay (1828) agreements, Azerbaijan was divided between the two empires: Northern Azerbaijan was annexed to Russia and Southern Azerbaijan was annexed to Iran.
+They started pursuing a policy of bringing together, under one central authority, all the territories once ruled by Nadir Shah, including the Azerbaijani khanates.
+Thus, a long era of wars started between the Qajars and Russia, which itself was striving to occupy the Southern Caucasus.
+As a result, on the basis of the Gulustan (1813) and Turkmenchay (1828) agreements, Azerbaijan was divided between the two empires: Northern Azerbaijan was annexed to Russia and Southern Azerbaijan was annexed to Iran.

-The declaration of creation of the Azerbaijan Democratic Republic (ADR) on 28th of May 1918 became an important remarkable event in the life of the Azerbaijani nation.
-Even today, this date is being celebrated as the Day of Republic.
-The Azerbaijan Democratic Republic being the first parliamentary state on the East, has left a rich and significant impact in the history of Azerbaijani statehood, due to the extensive experience of building an independent state, adoption of progressive laws and decisionsthroughout the whole period of its existence.
-However and unfortunately, the ADR has existed only 23 months.
-As a result of military intervention of the XI Red Army, the Republic has fallen.
-After that, this territory became the Soviet Socialist Republic of Azerbaijan, being a part of the USSR.
+The declaration of the creation of the Azerbaijan Democratic Republic (ADR) on 28th of May 1918 marked an important historical event in the life of the Azerbaijani nation.
+Even today, this date is still commemorated in Azerbaijan as Republic Day.
+The Azerbaijan Democratic Republic, being the first parliamentary democracy in the East, has left a rich and significant impact on the history of Azerbaijani statehood, due to its extensive experience in building an independent state, its adoption of progressive laws and decisions made throughout the period of its rather short life.
+Unfortunately, the ADR was in existence for only 23 months.
+As a result of military intervention by the XI Red Army, the Republic fell.
+After that, this territory became part of the USSR, the Soviet Socialist Republic of Azerbaijan.

-On 30th of August 1991, Azerbaijan has declared its independence.
-This was the starting point of the contemporary history of strong and independent Azerbaijan.
-Heydar Aliyev has come into power and despite a difficult geopolitical situation, Nagorno Karabakh conflict with Armenia and numerous problems inside the country, has managed to centralize the power and lay the foundation for building a new and independent Azerbaijan.
-Thanks to his strategy and smart forward-looking policy, which is being continued to this day, Azerbaijan has turned into a regional leader and strong, prosper nation with deep-rooted statehood.
+On 30th of August 1991, Azerbaijan declared its independence.
+This was the starting point of the contemporary history as a strong and independent Azerbaijan.
+Heydar Aliyev came to power and despite a difficult geopolitical situation, the Nagorno Karabakh conflict with Armenia and numerous problems inside the country, Aliyev managed to centralize power and lay the foundations for the building of a new and independent Azerbaijan.
+Thanks to his strategy and smart forward-looking policies, which continue to this day, Azerbaijan has become a regional leader and strong, prosperous nation with deep-rooted statehood.